tfabris/Close-Encounters-of-the-Third-Kind-Scanner-Effect/Close Encounters of the Third Kind - Scanner Effect.md

-heavily [greebled](https://en.wikipedia.org/wiki/Greeble) by Greg Jein and his team, was used for the long shots of the mothership, and it's currently [on display](https://www.si.edu/object/model-spacecraft-mother-ship-movie-close-encounters-third-kind%3Anasm_A19790906000) at the Smithsonian's Udvar-Hazy Center in Chantilly, VA.
-(I made a pilgrimage once, and got a bunch of pictures, it's amazing.)
+heavily [greebled](https://en.wikipedia.org/wiki/Greeble) by Greg Jein and his team, was used for the long shots of the mothership, and it's currently [on display](https://www.si.edu/object/model-spacecraft-mother-ship-movie-close-encounters-third-kind%3Anasm_A19790906000) at the Smithsonian's Udvar-Hazy Center in Chantilly, VA (I made a pilgrimage once, and got a bunch of pictures, it's amazing).
 The full mothership model does not have the moving white scanner lights, those are only seen on the close-up underbelly section.
 The underbelly model with the scanner lights was just a dome painted white, with a circle cut out of its center.
 It was mounted